-Third, universities still have to require a written agreement with potential inventors, and it is not at all clear that a policy statement meets that requirement.
-The potential inventors are to make the written agreement–it’s not enough that the university has a written statement about it.
-The policy statement has to become an agreement with potential inventors–and thus, has to be contractual, not merely administrative (so, the opposite of what the University of California has argued with regard to its patent policy).
+Third, universities still have to require that potential inventors make a written agreement, and it is not at all clear that university policy statements meet that requirement.
+The potential inventors are to make the written agreement.
+It’s not compliant that the university has a written statement in policy about it–that would be the university asserting an agreement rather than requiring employee-inventors to make the agreement in their private, non-employee inventor capacity to protect the government’s interest in subject inventions.
+The policy statement ends up asserting an agreement with potential inventors outside what the standard patent rights clause written agreement requires.

 Fourth, the new NASA language makes a mess of the restriction on written agreements in the unaltered (f)(2) requirement.
 The (f)(2) requirement applies to employees except for “clerical and nontechnical employees,” but the new NASA language does not include this restriction.
 Thus, NASA expands the employer’s claim–as a matter of federal contract–even to employees who could not reasonably be considered “hired to invent.”
 That’s a pretty sweeping move for a change that claims to be part of routine “clarifying language” of NASA contracting provisions.

 Finally, the NASA assignment to university requirement breaks with the uniform requirements of federal agency contracting.
 Now universities have to implement present assignments for NASA funding agreements, but for NSF funding agreements, such an assignment is not required (see 45 CFR 650.4).
 So we are heading back to the old days of federal agencies messing with invention ownership as they please.
 So much for a “uniform” federal policy.